Zaidi (surname): The Wasitis/Zaidis in South Asia

 Aurangzeb wrote about the Syeds of Barha:"You should be extremely cautious in dealing with the Syeds of Barha...because a strong partner in government would soon seize the kingship for himself."

 The Barha Sayyids in Muzaffarnagar rose as the de facto rulers of the Mughal empire, under their leaders Qutb-ul-Mulk and Ihtimam-ul-Mulk who deposed the Emperors Jahandar Shah, Farrukhsiyar, Rafi ud-Darajat and Shah Jahan II.

 These Sayyeds are descendants of Sayyid Abu'l Farah Al Hussaini Al Wasti who came to India from Wasit (Iraq) in the 11th century along with his four sons who settled in four villages of Punjab, Kundliwaal, Chhatbanur, Tihanpur and Jajner giving names to all four clans of Sadat Barha.
 Their numbers are highest in Karachi (Pakistan) and Muzaffarnagar (India).
-The Kundliwal clan mainly live in Mujhera, Hashimpur, and Sikrehra Khola.
+The Kundliwal clan mainly live in Mujhera, Galibpur, Hashimpur, and Sikrehra Khola.
 The Chhatraudi clan mainly live in Sambalhera.
 Many of them migrated to Pakistan during the partition of India.